-Thankfully, you can use this app called Dr. Cleaner to get an “insider” look and clean those unneeded system files.
+Thankfully, you can use CleanMyMac X to get an “insider” look and clean those unneeded system files.
 Just download the app and install it on your Mac.
-Open it, click on “Disk Map”, run quick scan of your Macintosh HD, then under “System” folder, you’ll be able to see the details.
+Open it, click on Space Lens, run quick scan of your Macintosh HD, then under “System” folder, you’ll be able to see all the details.

 4. Sign up for a Better Cloud Storage Program

-If you’re on Sierra or higher, you may have noticed that Mac’s “manage” panel prompts you to consider iCloud as a way to clear space (see the screenshot below).
+You may have noticed that Mac’s storage manage panel prompts you to consider iCloud as a way to clear space (see the screenshot below).
 While we aren’t a huge fan of Apple’s subscription cloud storage program, there are plenty of alternatives available.

 Google drive will give you 15GB of free storage space, and the companion program Google Photos offers unlimited image and video storage at 16MP or 1080p and less.
 If you still don’t have enough space, you can upgrade your Google Drive to 100GB for just $2/month or a terabyte for $9.99/month.

 Dropbox offers a basic account for free with 2GB of space, but upgrading to Dropbox Plus will get you a terabyte of uploads for $9.99/month.
-According to Ben Lovejoy from 9to5mac, Dropbox stands out for its file-sync speed and reliability as he put:
+According to 9to5mac, Dropbox stands out for its file-sync speed and reliability as he put: